Getting Started

 • run a pulumi preview command to finish setting up the environment and confirm the project is working.

-If you are using an S3 bucket to privately store your state, you’ll need to make sure you have configured your AWSCLI tool with an account that has permission to manipulate that bucket.
-Prefix your bucket name with s3:// to use as your pulumi_login_url value (e.g.,: s3://acme-awesomeapi-pulumi).
+If you are using an S3 bucket to privately store your state, you’ll need to make sure you have configured your AWSCLI tool with an account that has permission to manipulate that bucket and its contents.
+To specify an S3 state backend, set the login URL to s3://your-bucket-name.
 If you will use Pulumi Cloud, use https://api.pulumi.com.
 If you have a self-hosted Pulumi Cloud API, you may specify your custom URL here.

 The output should look something like this: